lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 3. sources clean_ambientforcing.R, which cleans the forcing predictor variable

-4. sources clean_bbperctodays.R, which transforms %bb to days
+4. sources clean_bbperctodays.R, which transforms %bb to days, using a specified target bud burst level (i.e. 90%).

 5. sources clean_moreduplicates.R which removes some data with same response variable